 In the band world, our masterworks are largely from a century ago and written by English dudes.
-But they're masterworks for a reason.
-I've witnessed as a string player colleague of mine was brought to his feet, cheering, upon listening to & studying Gustav Holst's First Suite in Eb.
+But many are masterworks for a reason.
+I've witnessed a string player colleague of mine brought to his feet, cheering, upon listening to & studying Gustav Holst's First Suite in Eb.
 That's the power of a masterwork.

 I think it is safe to say that Hamilton, written, composed, and brought to flesh and blood by auteur Lin-Manuel Miranda (hey! if film dudes get to call directors auteurs, then LMM most certainly gets the distinction) will be remembered as a masterwork of the 21st century.
 Here are a few reasons as to why I feel that way.
 At least, these are reasons why this particular work has moved me so much.

 There are ten things you need to know.